sparksp/lt-osp/content/skill/immune-to-paralysis.md

 ---
-title: "Immune to Paralysis #"
-linktitle: "Immune to Paralysis"
+title: "Immune to Paralysis"
 lists:
   - lammie-restricted
 prerequisites: []
 requirements: ["Lammie or Loresheet"]
+lammie: true
 ---

 The character is immune to the Paralysis effect.